ChainMovers/dtp/script/README.md

   5. Run 'init-localnet' anytime to reset the localnet to its initial state.

 ## Features
-  - Keeps localnet/devnet/testnet/mainnet keystores seperated.
+  - Keeps localnet/devnet/testnet keystores seperated.
-  - Does not touch the user level ~/.sui and its keystore (assumes might be used for mainnet).
+  - Does not touch the user level ~/.sui and its keystore (assumes might be used later for mainnet).
-  - Creates self-contain and deterministic localnet that can be re-initialized with the same pre-funded address.
+  - Repeatable localnet that can be reset quickly with the same pre-funded address.
+  - Customizeable pre-funding amount ( See script/genesis/config.yaml )
-  - Sui CLI frontends that target specific network (e.g. "dsui client gas" will be for the live devnet).
+  - Convenient Sui CLI frontends for each network ("dsui" for devnet, "tsui" for testnet...)

 ## Verify the Sui localnet is running on your machine
 Do the following